Co-op Food: List of UK Co-operatives with food retail operations

 Though often considered to be one supermarket business, The Co-operative Food is a network of supermarkets and convenience shops owned and operated by over 15 independent co-operative societies, many of which have adopted the 2008 version of The Co-operative brand.
 In total there are over 4,000 co-operative food shops in the UK.
 The table below indicates how many food shops each co-operative society operates.

 Work with Amazon

-In 2021, the Co-op started selling food online through Amazon, using robots to deliver groceries.
+In 2021, the Co-op started selling food online through Amazon.
 The move was criticised by the GMB union, which has been campaigning for improved worker rights at Amazon.

 Distribution

 Co-op Supply Chain Logistics is the distribution business of The Co-operative Group that manages the national and international distribution of goods on behalf of all the food retailing co-operative societies who are members of Co-operative Federal Retail Trading Services.
 The Co-operative Group manages all of its own warehouses and most of its own transport operations, although several distribution centres use third party logistics partners to manage their transport operations.
 Supply Chain Logistics Head Office is co-located at the Birtley Distribution Centre.

 Co-op Supply Chain Logistics has 9 regional distribution centres (RDCs) and 3 smaller local service centres (LSCs) servicing the outer extremities of the UK.
 The Coventry-based National Distribution Centre (NDC) supplies all distribution centres with slower moving ambient lines and tobacco.